aosabook/500lines/event-driven-web-server/writeup.md

 If you *don't* have cheap threads at your disposal, you're forced to deal with a world where a thread services many requests.
 That slightly complicates your server model, since you can't pretend that a request owns the entire world even if you don't need to share state across requests, *but* it does make state sharing sort of fall out naturally as a consequence of the server structure.
 Rather than synchronization, your big problem with event-driven servers tends to be blocking.
 Which you can *never ever do*.
 This is mildly complicated by the fact that many languages assume a blocking model of IO, so it's typically very easy to block somewhere by accident.

-At the time I started thinking about this project, Common Lisp didn't have a complete green-thread implementation, and the [default threading library](bordeaux-threads) doesn't qualify as "really REALLY cheap".
+At the time I started thinking about this project, Common Lisp didn't have a complete green-thread implementation, and the [standard portable threading library](http://common-lisp.net/project/bordeaux-threads/) doesn't qualify as "really REALLY cheap".
 So my options amounted to either picking a different language, or building an event-driven web server for my purpose.
+And the use-case I mentioned would naturally have the usage profile of frequent updates to each client, but relatively sparse requests *from* each client, which fits pretty well with the SSE approach to pushing updates.
+There are one or two other requirements, related to the server/programmer conversations that'll have to happen before any server/*client* interactions can take place, but we'll get to those once we have a working server core.

-In other words, `:house` started out as the yak-shaving project from hell, and I'm about to regale you with the tale.
+Speaking of which

 ## Server Core

-At its' very core, every event-driven server has to look something like
+At the precise center of every event-driven server is something like

 	(defmethod start ((port integer))
 	  (let ((server (socket-listen usocket:*wildcard-host* port :reuse-address t :element-type 'octet))